 This small obscure band of volunteer pilots from the United States were striking back against Japan, sweeping enemy bombers from the skies over China.
-Until that moment, few had heard their name before.
-But suddenly, everyone was asking: Who are these Flying Tigers?
+Until that moment, few at home had ever heard their name.
+Yet suddenly, everyone was asking: Who are these Flying Tigers?

-Today, the Flying Tigers remain as probably the best known American fighter aircraft group in history.
-Their name still resonates in the historical memory of World War Two, just as the image of their shark-faced P-40s is an essential icon of American airpower in that conflict.
+Today, the Flying Tigers are perhaps the best known American fighter aircraft group in history.
+Their name still resonates, just as the image of their shark-faced P-40s has become an icon of American airpower.

 1. The Flying Tigers were not part of the U.S. military

-Because of their place in the pantheon of great American military organizations, it is hard to imagine that the Flying Tigers did not wear the uniform of any American service.
-They were not soldiers, but soldiers of fortune employed by a mysterious shell company.
-While the pilots who were part of the American Volunteer Group had all served in the U.S. Army, Navy or Marine Corps, they had all resigned from those services to sign up as civilian contractors with the Central Aircraft Manufacturing Company (CAMCO), a Chinese firm that started out in the 1930s as a joint venture between that country’s national government and Curtiss-Wright, an American aircraft manufacturer doing business in China.
+Because of their place in the pantheon of great American military organizations, it’s hard to imagine that the Flying Tigers didn’t wear their country’s uniform.
+In fact, they weren’t even professional soldiers, but soldiers of fortune employed by a mysterious shell company.
+While the pilots who were part of the American Volunteer Group had all previously served in the U.S. Army, Navy or Marine Corps, each one had resigned from the service to volunteer as civilian contractors with the Central Aircraft Manufacturing Company (CAMCO), a Chinese firm that started out in the 1930s as a joint venture between that country’s national government and Curtiss-Wright, an American aircraft manufacturer doing business in China.
 CAMCO itself was under contract with an entity called China Defense Supplies, Inc., which had been set up in Washington, D.C. by Tommy Corcoran, a close advisor to President Franklin D. Roosevelt, and T.V.
 Soong the brother-in-law of Chinese leader Generalissimo Chiang Kai-shek.
 It functioned as a mechanism for funneling money into the defense of China, and to process the acquisitions made possible by cash and carry financing, and later by Lend Lease.